Theo Todman's Web Page - Notes Pages

 Plans for the Near Future:

-- Because of the need to focus on higher-priority projects, it is not realistically possible to schedule much time on this project.
-Indeed, I’ve not been able to schedule any time for the coming Quarter.
+- Because of the need to focus on higher-priority projects, it is not realistically possible to schedule much time on this project for the coming academic year.
+As is my usual practice, I’ve scheduled 1 hour / week for the first Quarter of the academic year.
+We’ll see how this goes.

 - If I do find the time, I’ll be looking into:-